Should You and Your Spouse Have Shared Benefits Plans?

 That's a massive financial burden for any family.
 But you should consider the plan’s full out-of-pocket maximum costs before making a decision.
 Depending on your deductible, your family could pay a lot more—or a lot less—on out-of-pocket medical expenses.
 You should also look at co-payments, co-insurance, and see which providers the plan includes.

 If you choose a high-deductible health insurance plan, you can see if you can pair it with a health savings account (HSA).
 These accounts allow you to save pre-tax dollars for qualified medical expenses.
 Your employer also may offer a flexible spending arrangement (FSA), which could also cut back on out-of-pocket costs.

 Don't wait on health insurance decisions

-As newlyweds, it may be more exciting to plan things like trips and dinner parties.
+As a newly married couple, it may be more exciting to plan things like trips and dinner parties.
 But you shouldn't push your family's health insurance to the back burner.
-By procrastinating, you could miss a key deadline, which could leave you with a gap in health coverage.
+By procrastinating, you could miss a key deadline, which could leave you with a gap in health coverage or paying too much for health coverage.
 The sooner you start comparing options, the easier—and faster—the decision will be.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.